dashpay/platform/packages/dashmate/README.md

   Reset node data
 ```

-With the hard reset mode enabled, the corresponding config will be reset as well.
-To proceed, running the node [setup](#setup-node) is required.
+With the hard reset mode enabled, the corresponding config will be reset in addition to the platform data.
+After a hard reset, it is necessary to run the node [setup](#setup-node) to proceed.

 To reset a node:
 ```bash